 OCC's Board of Directors ("Board") sets clearing fees to cover OCC's operating expenses plus an additional amount set by the Board in accordance with the Capital Management Policy (Note 18).
 The Capital Management Policy provides that, if OCC's Equity is above 110% of its target capital level and other approved capital needs, the Board may approve tools to reduce the cost of clearing, including by issuing refunds.
-No refund was recognized for the years ended December 31, 2023 and 2022.
-The Board approved refunds in the amount of \$76.3 million for the year ended December 31, 2021.
-Clearing fees are recorded net of refunds, if any, in the Statements of Income and Comprehensive Income.
-On June 1, 2021, OCC decreased its clearing fee from \$0.045 to \$0.02 per contract.
-The maximum per trade fee remained at \$55.
-On November 1, 2021, OCC implemented a clearing fee holiday and charged \$0 for executed options and futures trades through December 31, 2021.
-On January 3, 2022, the clearing fee reverted to \$0.02 per contract with a maximum per trade fee of \$55.
+There were no changes to clearing fees, nor were any refunds approve to be paid to clearing member firms for the years ended December 31, 2024, 2023, and 2022.